merovex-archival/merovex.github.io/pages/10-philosophy-books.md

 This page is shamelessly ripped from [10 Philosophy Books to Bring to a Desert Island](http://www.intellectualtakeout.org/blog/10-philosophy-books-bring-desert-island), with additional links to Audible works that are related.

+Total Audible listening time is about 121 hours long.
+As of this writing, the *Action* book is essentially out-of-print and *Formalism* lacks an audible equivalent.

 Dr. Gregory Sadler, known for his accessible YouTube videos on philosophy, was asked to name ten philosophy books he would bring to a desert island.
 In the video that appears at the bottom of this post, he chose the following books because they “encapsulate [many] other viewpoints” and “have a lot of meat” to them.

 ## 1. The Republic, Plato